HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments: Scheduling in

-\textbf{Nested successive halving.} Successive Halving Algorithm (SHA)~\cite{SHA} is an algorithm for solving the non-stochastic best arm identification problem within a fixed budget.
 The pseudocode in Algorithm~\ref{algo:search} shows how \sys extends SHA to a nested form and applies it to our problem. \sys treats task groupings as arms at Level 1 and GPU groupings as arms at Level 2 in the multi-armed bandits problem; the execution time estimated by the cost model serves as each arm's loss.
 Concretely, the inputs are the user-defined budget $B$, workflow information and device information.
-At Level 1 (lines 15-17 and 30-33), it first assigns a starting budget $b_m$ to each task grouping, which is shared by all the GPU groupings corresponding to this task grouping.
-At Level 2 (lines 18-21 and 25-29), it also first assigns a starting budget $b_{m,n}$ to each pair of tasking grouping and GPU grouping.
-It then uses genetic algorithms and cost model from lower Levels to generate and evaluate $b_{m,n}$ candidate plans (lines 22-24).
+In our problem, the search budget corresponds to the wall-clock time allocated for the scheduling procedure.
+At Level 1 (lines 14-16 and lines 29-33), it first assigns a starting budget $b_m$ to each task grouping, which is shared by all the GPU groupings corresponding to this task grouping.
+At Level 2 (lines 17-20 and lines 27-29), it also first assigns a starting budget $b_{m,n}$ to each pair of tasking grouping and GPU grouping.
+It then uses an evolutionary algorithm at lower levels and a cost model to generate and evaluate $b_{m,n}$ candidate plans (lines 21–25).
 Finally, it discards the worst half GPU groupings and continues the procedure with the better half with a doubled budget until the assigned budget $b_m$ is exhausted.
-This procedure is also repeated in Level 1 by discarding the worse half tasking groupings and doubling the budget for the next round until the global budget $B$ is exhausted.
-At each new Level 1 round, we neither carry forward only the single best GPU grouping identified by Level 2 in the last round nor carry forward all GPU groupings for each task grouping; instead, we retain the best half GPU groupings for each task grouping.
-With the nested SHA, we are able to assign more search budget to more promising set of candidates and discard less promising solutions early.
-SHA enjoys theoretical guarantees on the probability of selecting an optimal (or near-optimal) configuration within a given computational budget.
-The detailed proof and analysis can be found in~\cite{SHA,Hyperband}.
+This procedure is also repeated at Level 1 by discarding the worse half tasking groupings and doubling the budget for the next round until the global budget $B$ is exhausted.
+At each new Level 1 round, we retain the best half of GPU groupings for each task grouping.
+With nested SHA, we allocate more search budget to sets of candidates associated with more promising high-level decisions, while discarding less promising candidates early.
+SHA enjoys theoretical guarantees on the probability of selecting an optimal (or near-optimal) configuration within a given budget~\cite{SHA, Hyperband}.